 NPS = % of Promoters – % of Detractors

-Additionally, you can segment your X- and O-data by behavior, demographics, psychographics, or market to understand who’s responding and how to your product or iterations.
+Additionally, you can segment your X- and O-data by behavior, demographics, psychographics, or market.
+As a result, you’ll better understand who’s responding and how to your product or iterations.

 The Sean Ellis Survey Method